cha861/html_practice/README.md

 - ✔ Fully mobile-friendly layout for smaller screens
 - ✔ New *Video Page* created with functional video controls
 - 🔧 Minor bug fixes and UI improvement
+ ## 🛠 In Progress
+- Improving layout responsiveness for smaller screens
+- Planning to add navbar toggle animation

 ##Tutorial credit
 built by following https://youtu.be/4ykAepVkG5Y?si=sK3rmX-GVismsGqg -code written and customized by me.